kviercz/AAI_540-Group-Project/README.md

 2. **Validation & CI/CD:** If validation accuracy is **above 50%**, GitHub Actions uploads the model as an artifact.
 3. **AWS SageMaker Deployment:**
    - Model stored in **S3** and registered in **SageMaker Model Store**.
-   - **Batch Inference:** S3 triggers Lambda to preprocess images and send them for predictions.
+   - **Inference:** S3 triggers Lambda to preprocess images and send them for predictions.
    - Predictions are stored in S3 for evaluation.
+4. **Model Quality Monitoring:** Scheduled monitoring runs periodically, logging performance metrics (accuracy, precision, recall) into AWS CloudWatch for analysis and alerting.

 ## Future Enhancements
 **Improve Model Performance:** Address dataset imbalance with techniques like **GANs or synthetic data augmentation**.